michaeljohns2/CommunityTable/readme/sprint3/sprint3.md

 ## Actual

 We were able to hit our forecasted value in the sprint.
 A summary of [release3](https://github.com/michaeljohns2/CommunityTable/blob/master/README.md#release-3-notes) is is given in the main readme.
+Also you can visit our live [incubation site](http://community-tables.vinodhalaharvi.com:8080/CommunityTables/index.html) for more interaction with the latest and greatest.

 ### Pull Requests